yrutschle/sslh/README.md

 <http://rutschle.net/cgi-bin/mailman/listinfo/sslh>

-This mailing list should be used for discussion, feature requests, and will be the prefered channel for announcements.
+This mailing list should be used for discussion, feature requests, and will be the preferred channel for announcements.